January 26, 15h, Allan Tucker

 Title: Visualizing Evolving Social Networks using Node-level and Community-level Trajectories

-Visualization of static social networks is a mature research field in information visualization.
+Abstract: Visualization of static social networks is a mature research field in information visualization.
 Conventional approaches rely on node-link diagrams which provide a representation of the network topology by representing nodes as points and links between them as lines.
 However, the increasing availability of longitudinal network data has spurred interest in visualization techniques that go beyond the static node-link representation of a network.
 In temporal settings, the focus is on the network dynamics at different levels of analysis (e.g. node, communities, whole network).
 Yet, the development of visualizations that are able to provide actionable insights into different types of changes occurring on the network and their impact on both the neighbourhood and the overall network structure is a challenging task.
 This work attempts to tackle this challenge by proposing a methodology for tracking the evolution of dynamic social networks, at both the node-level and the community-level, based on the concept of temporal trajectory.
 We resort to three-order tensors to represent evolving social networks and we further decompose them using a Tucker3 model.
 The two most representative components of this model define the 2D space where the trajectories of social entities are projected.
 To illustrate the proposed methodology we conduct a case study using a set of temporal self-reported friendship networks.

 Paper